An eBay store (or ‘shop’ on eBay.co.uk) is a subscription-based service that enables a seller to have a customisable ‘storefront’ on the website.

 The right time to open a store

-To work out whether it would be better value to have a store, eBay has created a useful Fee Illustrator for sellers.
+To work out whether it would be better value to have a store, eBay has a subscriber benefit table.
 It is not an all-encompassing application (it does not include listing upgrade fees for example) but it offers a good indication of the potential savings based on volume and category of sales.

-The aforementioned Fee Illustrator not only helps to indicate to sellers whether upgrading to a store may be worth it, but it also displays some of the main differences between a Basic, Premium and Anchor subscription. eBay offers a further breakdown of the subscription packages in a comparison chart.
 In simple terms, the more a seller pays, the more free listings and lower final value/insertion fees.
-There are other benefits too, like a larger promotional email allowance and more sales management tools but for most sellers these will not be the main reason to upgrade.
+There are other benefits too, like a larger promotional email allowance and more sales management tools but for most sellers, these will not be the main reason to upgrade.

 Becoming a store owner